alexzerozeroone/jx/.github/ISSUE_TEMPLATE/fix_script.md

 BUG: **x** wasn't working correctly
 SCRIPT FIX SOURCE:
 ```
-post script here if it's small, either attach the .js file or a github link to your repo/fork
+post script here if it's small
+or attach the .js file
+or a github link to your repo/fork
 ```